thoth-station/solver/README.rst

 solver running Python 3.8 or UBI 8 running Python 3.6 with gcc tooling for building native extensions.

+The source code is based on the original solver code that was implemented by Pavel Odvody in project CuCoS.

 Project Scope
 =============